Ryan Winn: Creator-owned Projects

 In 2007, Winn collaborated with writer Christopher E. Long on an independent series titled "Hiding in Time."
 The three issue series was edited by Jim Valentino and was published and distributed through ShadowLine Comics.
 Winn provided both pencil and ink artwork.
 The three-part series had a limited release but was well received and optioned by Warner Brothers for a major motion picture.

+In 2018 he partnered with friend and writer Adam Jackman to publish the action packed series called Death Betty: We catch up to Betty during a rescue in progress.
+Fires, firefighter, dogs, and tots find their way into the fray as Betty takes a moment to reflect on where it all started.

+Also-novella excerpt featuring Betty's brother Bronson.

 Awards

 In 2016, Winn was nominated for the Inkwell Awards S.P.A.M.I.
 (Favorite Small Press and Mainstream-Independent) award.